TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    newlines are written as ``\n`` on all platforms, but universal newline decoding is still performed when reading.

-   :class:`StringIO` provides this method in addition to those from :class:`TextIOBase` and its parents:
+   :class:`StringIO` provides this method in addition to those kutoka :class:`TextIOBase` and its parents:

    .. method:: getvalue()